 Measure 25 inches from ripped edge and clip.

 Fold this large rectangle of fabric in half, matching the ripped edges.
 The fold will form the bottom of the laundry bag.

 If you want to add lettering to the bag, do so at this point.
-Go here for Part 2 of this tutorial explaining how I added the word “laundry” to each of the four travel laundry bags I made.
+Go here for Part 2 of the tutorial explaining how to add the word “laundry” to each bag you’re making

 Next, with wrong sides together, place a pin or make a mark 2 inches from the top of the bag.

 Begin sewing at this mark, using a 1/4” seam.
 Repeat for second side.
 Be sure to backtack at the beginning and end of each seam.

 Make a 5/8” clip in the seam at the point where you started sewing.

 Turn the bag so that right sides are facing.
 For one side, start sewing at the top, using a 3/8” seam and sew to the bottom.
 For the second side, start sewing 2 inches from the top, below the clip, using a 3/8” seam.
 This second seam encloses the first, finishing it neatly and makes the side seams of the laundry bag good and strong.
 Be sure to backtack at the beginning and end of each seam once again.

 Press open the side seams above where you clipped the seams.

 On the side where you started sewing the 3/8″ seam 2 inches from the top, tack those seams down by sewing them in place 1/4” from the edge as pictured.